honojs/hono/README.md

 ## Contributing

 Contributions Welcome!
-You can contribute by the following way.
+You can contribute in the following ways.

 - Write or fix documents
 - Write code of middleware
 - Fix bugs
 - Refactor the code
 - etc.

-Let's make Hono together!

 ## Contributors